-Tonya Hoover is currently serving in the roles of Acting Fire Administrator and the Deputy Fire Administrator at the United States Fire Administration (USFA).
+Tonya Hoover is currently serving in the role of Deputy Fire Administrator at the United States Fire Administration (USFA).

 As the senior career federal fire official, she is responsible for the day-to-day operation of the USFA.
 This includes the annual training of over 100,000 first responders at and through the National Fire Academy (NFA); the National Fire Incident Reporting System, which documents and analyzes 27 million fire department emergency responses a year; the USFA’s fire prevention, public information and public education programs; and the 26 campus buildings and the grounds of the historic National Emergency Training Center in Emmitsburg, Maryland.
 She was named to this position in February 2020.